An effective version of Schm\"udgen's Positivstellensatz for the hypercube: Introduction

 The polynomial kernel method, which forms the basis of our analysis, is widely used in functional approximation, see, e.g., \cite{KernelPolynomialMethodSurvey}.
 In the present context, the method has already been employed for the analysis of the sum-of-squares hierarchy for optimization over the hypersphere $S^{n-1}$ in \cite{FangFawzi2021} (where a rate in $O(1/r^2)$ was shown as well) and for optimization over the \emph{binary} cube $\{-1, 1\}^n$ in \cite{SlotLaurent2020b}.
 There, the authors use kernels that are invariant under the symmetry of $S^{n-1}$ and $\{-1, 1\}^n$, respectively.

-In \cite{HessdeKlerkLaurent2017}, the polynomial kernel method, and the Jackson kernel in particular, were used to analyze the quality of a related Lasserre-type hierarchy of \emph{upper} bounds on $\funcmin$ over $\cube{n}=[-1, 1]^n$, where one searches for a degree $2r$ sum-of-squares density minimizing the expected value of $f$ over $\cube{n}$ (showing again a convergence rate in $O(1/r^2)$).
+In \cite{HessdeKlerkLaurent2017}, the polynomial kernel method, and the Jackson kernel in particular, were used to analyze the quality of a related Lasserre-type hierarchy of \emph{upper} bounds on $\funcmin$ over $\cube{n}=[-1, 1]^n$, where one searches for a density {in the truncated preordering $\richquadmodule{r}$ } minimizing the expected value of $f$ over $\cube{n}$ (showing again a convergence rate in $O(1/r^2)$).

 For a general compact semialgebraic set $S$, a polynomial $f$ nonnegative on $S$ and $\eta>0$, existence of Schm\"udgen-type certificates of positivity for $f + \eta$ with degree bounds in $O(1/\eta^c)$ was shown in \cite{Schweighofer2004}, where $c > 0$ is a constant depending on $S$.
 This result uses different tools, including in particular a representation result for polynomial optimization over the simplex by P\'olya \cite{Polya} and the effective degree bounds by Powers and Reznick \cite{PR}.